10 May Travel Diary: 10 Places You Must Visit in Cape Town

 “The World is a Book and Those Who Do Not Travel Only Read One Page”

-The world is entirely too big for me not to explore so when an acquaintance told me of her trip to Cape Town, South Africa, I impulsively booked a ticket 2 weeks later.
-I had no idea what to expect but I figured I’d figure it all out in a week’s time.
+The world is entirely too big for me not to explore, so when an acquaintance told me of her trip to Cape Town, South Africa, I impulsively booked a ticket 2 weeks later.
+I had no idea what to expect but I figured I’d get it together in a week’s time.

 First things first, if you’re going to visit Cape Town, plan to stay longer than a week.
 There’s so much to do and see that you’ll feel cheated out of an experience if you don’t do it all.